yaricom/goNEAT/README.md

 Figure 2.

 We will consider for benchmarking the two types of this problem:
-a. the Markovian with full system state known (including velocities)
+* the Markovian with full system state known (including velocities);
-b.
-Non-Markovian without velocity information
+* the Non-Markovian without velocity information.

 The former one is fairly simple and last one is a quite challenging.

 ##### System Constraints
 1. The both poles must remain upright within ±r the pole failure angle.
 2. The cart must remain within ±h of origin.
-3. The controller must always exert a non-zero force F,
+3. The controller must always exert a non-zero force F.

-where r is a pole failure angle (±36 ̊ from 0) and h is a track limit (±2.4 meters from the track centre).
+Where r is a pole failure angle (±36 ̊ from 0) and h is a track limit (±2.4 meters from the track centre).

 #### 3.1.
 The double pole-balancing Markovian experiment (with known velocity)